-Doctoral applicants to the Counselor Education and Supervision (optional rehabilitation and disability specialization) program are expected to have completed a master’s degree from the Council on Rehabilitation Education (CORE) or CACREP accredited rehabilitation counseling program.
+Doctoral applicants to the Counselor Education and Supervision (optional rehabilitation and disability concentration) program are expected to have completed a master’s degree from the Council on Rehabilitation Education (CORE) or CACREP accredited rehabilitation counseling program.
 They will be encouraged to enroll in new course content areas that were not addressed in their master’s training.
 Applicants with a master’s degree in counseling, psychology, or other human service field are required to consult with his/her advisor regarding master’s level courses specific to rehabilitation counseling that may need to be completed in addition to the usual doctoral studies.

 Candidates are reviewed according to: